May 10, 2017

 After we had our first fill, we headed towards Gallery Place to try out Poké Papa.
 This restaurant is located right outside of Chinatown next to the Verizon Center.
 This place is a fast-casual type of dining (similar to Chipotle and Shophouse).
 We ordered the “onolicious” bowl with an addition of avocado.
 We were very happy with this bowl because it was a very simple accompaniment to the rich and tasty poké.
 The avocado was a nice touch to add to the creaminess of the whole bite.
 We will definitely stop by again when we are in the area!

 To end our trip, we traveled to the National Museum of African American History and Culture.
-Here are a few pictures from the section they had on food and cuisine.
+Here is a painting from the section they had on food and cuisine.
 This awesome and informative museum offered different sections ranging from music, visual arts, sports, history, and entertainment.
 Because this is still a new museum in the area, each visitor must acquire a ticket (free!) before entering.

 R & B